Jon Berti Player Props: Marlins vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 11th in MLB with a collective 8.8 strikeouts per nine innings.
+- The Pirates pitching staff is 15th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Pirates have a 4.41 team ERA that ranks 18th among all MLB pitching staffs.
+- The Pirates have a 4.37 team ERA that ranks 18th across all league pitching staffs.

-- Ortiz (1-3) takes the mound for the Pirates in his eighth start of the season.
-He's put together a 4.30 ERA in 37 2/3 innings pitched, with 26 strikeouts.
+- Bido (0-1) takes the mound for the Pirates to make his third start of the season.

-- In his last appearance on Sunday against the Milwaukee Brewers, the right-hander tossed 4 2/3 innings, giving up one earned run while surrendering four hits.
+- The righty last appeared on Monday against the Chicago Cubs, when he threw six innings, allowing three earned runs while giving up five hits.

-- The 24-year-old has put together a 4.30 ERA and 6.2 strikeouts per nine innings in eight games this season, while giving up a batting average of .298 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.